Rama-X2/Rama-X2/README.md

 ## 📈 GitHub Stats

 ## 📊 Statistik Kontribusi GitHub
- - Data Di Akun Github Lama saya (yang sudah terhapus akunnya):
+ - Data from my previous GitHub account (the account has been deleted):
 > ⏱ Waketime (coding hours): `3,800+ hours` (from wakatime or local tracking)

 | Statistics | Score |